Dimezis/BlurView/README.md

 ```

 ## SurfaceView, TextureView, VideoView, MapFragment, GLSurfaceView, etc
-These targets can be blurred only on API 31+
+TextureView can be blurred only on API 31+.
+Everything else (which is SurfaceView-based) can't be blurred, unfortunately.

 ## Gradle